Automotive Manufacturing

 Local buffering persists data before acknowledgment.
 During network outages, buffered data replays in order with original timestamps preserved.
 Durable buffering and ordered replay maintain data continuity, ensuring analytics and enterprise systems receive complete production datasets.

 The core technical challenge in automotive manufacturing is temporal and structural alignment across heterogeneous production stages.
 Welding robots report via EtherNet/IP with microsecond-precision timestamps.
 Paint booth controllers communicate over Modbus with second-level polling.
-Assembly PLCs use OPC UA subscriptions at varying intervals.
+Assembly PLCs use OPC UA or OPC DA connections at varying intervals.
 Without normalization at the point of ingestion, these signals arrive at analytics systems with incompatible time bases, incompatible schemas, and no shared addressing model.
 The result is not just noisy data-it is structurally inconsistent data that cannot be joined, correlated, or reasoned about without extensive per-source transformation logic.
 This is only possible to solve because KŌJŌ Stack structures data at the first mile-before it reaches any downstream system.

 Every line and cell publishes to one canonical namespace